mawrkus/pull-request-review-guide/README.md

 If a reviewer says that they don't understand something in your code, your first response should be to clarify the code itself.
 If the code can't be clarified, add a code comment that explains why the code is there.
 If a comment seems pointless, only then should your response be an explanation in the code review.

-If a reviewer don't understand some piece of your code, other future readers likely won't understand it either.
+If a reviewer doesn't understand some piece of your code, other future readers likely won't understand it either.
 Writing a response in the code review doesn't help future code readers, but clarifying your code or adding code comments does help them.

 • [Go to top](#-guidelines) •